What is an Air Valve ? Air Valve Types – Air Release Valve

 1. The impedance of the flow in pipes or reduction of the effective section:

-It results in an increase in energy losses.
-Also the inadequate supply of water to the different areas of the system due to the obstruction of the flow and the accumulation of localized head losses.
+It increases energy losses.
+Also, the inadequate water supply to the different areas of the system is due to the obstruction of the flow and the accumulation of localized head losses.

 1. Inaccurate readings on gauges and hydrometers.